 If flash exposure compensation has been set on an external Speedlite, [Flash exp. comp] (p.169) cannot be set in the [External flash func. setting] screen.
 Also, if you set flash exposure compensation with the camera and then set flash exposure compensation with the external Speedlite, the Speedlite's flash exposure compensation setting will override the camera's.
-When the Speedlite's flash exposure compensation can be set with the camera
+When the Speedlite's flash exposure compensation is canceled, flash exposure compensation can be set with the camera.

-High-speed sync cannot be set in the <Av> mode.
+High-speed sync cannot be set in the $\langle Av \rangle$ mode.

-Under [¶: Custom Functions (C.Fn)], set [2: Flash sync. speed in Av mode] to [0: Auto] (p.218).
+Under [: Custom Functions (C.Fn)], set [2: Flash sync. speed in Av mode] to [0: Auto] (p.218).